Ualabi/sre-interview/README.rst

         ---

-- The program will also write csv-log-report with the name format as `logs_YYYY-MM-DD_HH-MM-SS.csv`
+- The program will also write csv-log-report with the name format as :code:`logs_YYYY-MM-DD_HH-MM-SS.csv`
     - ::

         item,time,facebook.com,fetchrewards.com,google.com,nopage.com,typicode.com